xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 - **Medium Level IL** modification is generally done right after `core.function.generateMediumLevelIL` since (as of writing) the MLIL translation is all done in that one monolithic step and future steps are simply processing and annotations.
 This may change some time in the future.
 - **High Level IL** modification is generally done right after `core.function.generateHighLevelIL` since HLIL generation is also monolithic.
 This also may change eventually.

+### Notes on HLIL

+Cross-IL mappings are currently not implemented when modifying HLIL (see [Support](#support)), and modified functions will lose the ability to follow an expression to its MLIL equivalent (and likewise MLIL -> HLIL will be unavailable).
+Support for this is planned soon, but not implemented as of Binary Ninja 5.1.

 ## Terminology

 - An **IL Function** is a collection of **IL Instructions**, grouped into **IL Basic Blocks**